N30Yang/orbitalrailgun1-21-1port/README.md

 Once you've crafted the Orbital Railgun, hold `right click` to aim and then `left click` to fire.

 *Note: This mod uses the Satin API for shaders, yet you shouldn't have to install it as it's included as a jar-in-jar dependency.*

+# AI USAGE!!

+* Used for Debugging and Learning java

+I HAVE USED BOTH THE [SFX MOD](https://modrinth.com/mod/orbital-railgun-sounds) and the [Original](https://modrinth.com/mod/orbital-railgun) mod in this project, most of credits to them!
+They are using the MIT licence so i am free to modify and distribute.